Updated September 2018

 Pinterest Marketing Expert Reveals 10 SEO Tricks for Pinterest

 Everything you do to market your business on-line for your business is designed to help you raise your brand profile, drive more traffic to your website and improve your ranking by the search engines.
-Meaning you want to come up on the first page of a Google search when someone searches for your products or services.

 With a little knowledge about how Pinterest works and its impact on SEO you can make your social media marketing activity improve your rankings on Google.

 Use Pinterest to help improve your search rankings with these easy-to-implement SEO tips:

 Your Pinterest username is the URL of your Pinterest account.
 For example, mine is https://www.pinterest.com/pinterestmarketingexpert/.
 When selecting your Pinterest business name add your business name and a keyword that rank high on the Guided Search tool.
 You have to 30 characters to work with.

 Unless your a big brand name injecting a keyword for your username is more important than your business name.

 You have 200 characters to work with and I consider this to be your prime real estate area so make sure that you are using specific keywords that will ramp up your SEO, this is an essential key for effective social media marketing.

 Your about section should include who you serve and what makes you unique.
 You can also include a link to a freebie to grow your email list.

 3. Use relevant keywords in your pin description